xor-ranavikrant/Readme/Ignite Lab.md

-#### Task 1.2: Explore a few Synapse pipelines that ingest data from analytical data sources to the Bronze layer of the lake. <a name="analytical-sources"></a>
+#### Task 1.2: Explore a few Synapse pipelines that ingest raw data from analytical data sources to the Bronze layer of the Data Lake. <a name="analytical-sources"></a>

 Your next challenge is to ingest historical data from a spectrum of data sources.